jlevy/lft/lft.md

 Partly or even fully automating both these processes might be possible, but it’s not a simple composition of two procedures.
-To do this right requires creating *more* procedures, such as a dashboard for the CEO, the sales lead, and and the account manager to monitor the state of these automations and deal with issues personally.
+To do this right requires creating *more* procedures, such as a dashboard for the CEO, the sales lead, and the account manager to monitor the state of these automations and deal with issues personally.

 <div class="boxed-text">